 - Suicide-Hackers: Suicide Hacker is someone who doesn’t hesitate to do malicious act as they do not fear consequences.
 They are generally Cyber terrorist and works for Terrorist Organisation and creates chaos to promote terrorism.

 Well, that was the Classification of Hackers.
 Hacker culture is great, Hackers are great individuals who are drives with curiosity.
 Curiosity of knowing something like a kid.
 They want to see the behind the scenes.
 They want to create cool shit and innovate for the better.
 Bill Gates, Steve Jobs, Albert Einstein, all were great hackers.
 Inventors and Innovators have also been there changing things and creating exceptions.

 Talking about Hacker classification, I don’t believe in this. there is no such thing as a White hat or a Black hat.
 It depends on the person, these are not hardcoded nomenclature.
 Here hats are the intent and situation, the line of your ethics not the law.
 If you are new to hacking or want some hacking articles, CLICK HERE.
 So, that’s all for the day.
-This is professor void, Signing off, I will meet you in the next one. bye.
+This is Dolores Haze, Signing off, I will meet you in the next one. bye.